Hospitality industry guide 45 min - Instant certificate

 Hotel housekeeping involves repetitive bending, reaching, and lifting.
 When making beds, work at the correct height - adjust bed height if possible or kneel rather than bending at the waist.
 When lifting mattresses, use proper technique with legs not back.
 Take particular care with heavy duvets and pillows in large bed configurations.

-Equipment and Furniture Moving
+Equipment and furniture moving

 Setting up for functions and events often requires moving tables, chairs, and staging.
 Plan before moving - clear pathways, identify obstacles, and determine the final position.
 Use trolleys and equipment carriers where available.
 For heavy items, ensure adequate team members and designate a coordinator.
 Never carry furniture on stairs without proper technique and sufficient assistance.